 Dedicated to clinical excellence, Dr. Ahuja is board certified in otolaryngology/head-and-neck surgery.
 He received his medical degree at the All India Institute of Medical Sciences in New Delhi.
 He completed his residency in otolaryngology/head and neck surgery at the Manhattan Eye, Ear and Throat Hospital in New York, followed by a fellowship in pediatric otolaryngology at the Children’s National Medical Center in Washington, D.C.

 Actively involved in the Orange County community, Dr. Ahuja serves on the Board of Directors of the American Red Cross-Orange County chapter as well as the OC Human Relations Council.
 He is active in the county’s interfaith community, working to foster understanding and dialogue.
-In addition, he serves on the Medical Executive Committee at the Children’s Hospital of Orange County.
+In addition, he serves on the Medical Executive Committee at CHOC Hospital in Orange.
 Dr. Ahuja is deeply committed to providing compassionate, state of the art medical and surgical care to all children with head and neck disorders, including problems of the ears, nose and throat.

 Airway reconstruction, sinus surgery, childhood hearing loss, congenital head and neck disorders

 1010 W La Veta Ave 640